-Controlled growth experiments were performed using MCMIX-OD or MC1000-OD PSI Multicultivators (S1 Fig.; PSI, Drásov, Czech Republic).
-Each multicultivator individually controls 8 tubes at a common temperature of 22°C. Each tube containing 70 mL of Pro99 media was inoculated with 10 mL of growing maintenance culture.
-In a factorial matrix design, each tube was then subject to an individual combination of sinusoidal photoperiod (4, 8, 12, 16 h); reaching a peak PAR (30, 90, 180 µmol photons m-2 s-1), with defined spectral bandwidth (White LED, 660 nm, 450 nm).
+Controlled growth rate experiments were then performed using MCMIX-OD or MC1000-OD PSI Multicultivators (S1 Fig; PSI, Drásov, Czech Republic).
+Each multicultivator individually controls 8 tubes at a common temperature of 22°C. Each tube containing 70 mL of Pro99 media was inoculated around mid day of the 12 h maintenance photoperiod with 10 mL of growing maintenance preculture, to reach a starting OD680 of approximately 0.020.
+The tubes containing the cultures were then placed in the Multicultivator water bath set at 22°C, sparged with the experimental [O2], and kept at low light until late afternoon.
+Cultures were then in the dark for 12 to 16 hr until the photoregime of a sinusoidal photoperiod commenced the following morning, reaching peak PAR at noon each day.
+Cultures thus took approximately 24 h to move gradually from maintenance photoregime to the peak PAR of the experimental photoregime.
+Cultures were grown for 7 to 14 days, until they reached stationary phase at OD680 of approximately 0.4 to 0.8 after approximately 5 generations of growth.

+In a factorial matrix design, each tube was subject to an individual combination of sinusoidal photoperiod (4, 8, 12, 16 h); reaching a peak PAR (30, 90, 180 µmol photons m-2 s-1), with defined spectral bandwidth (White LED, 660 nm, 450 nm).
 [O2] levels (2.5 µM, 25 µM, 250 µM) were imposed by bubbling tubes with varying ratios of air and Nitrogen (N2), with consistent 0.05% of Carbon Dioxide (CO2) gas, delivered through a 0.2 μm sterile microfilter via a G400 gas mixing system (Qubit Systems Inc., Kingston, Ontario, Canada).
 [O2] in situ was verified using oxygen optodes (PyroScience, Germany) inserted into tubes for real-time measurements, with a temperature probe in the bath of the bioreactor to correct [O2] measures for temperature fluctuations.
 In addition, the Pyroscience software corrected [O2] based on the salinity of the media (32 ppt).
 The flow rate of the gas mixture was controlled, but variations in bubbling speed, PAR and culture density affected the [O2] achieved in each tube.
 A low [O2] of 0.5 µM - 5 µM (reported as 2.5 µM hereafter), was achieved by sparging with a gas mixture containing 99.95% N2 and 0.05% CO2.
 An intermediate [O2] of 10 - 25 µM (reported hereafter as 25 µM) was achieved by sparging with a gas mixture containing 98.95% N2, 0.05% CO2 and 1% O2.
 A high O2 of 200 µM - 280 µM (reported hereafter as 250 µM) was achieved by sparging with lab air (78% N2, 21% O2, 1% Ar and 0.05% CO2).

 The full crossing of all factor levels would yield 4 x 3 x 3 x 3 = 108 treatments, x 3 strains for 324 possible combinations.
-Consistent absence of growth of some strains under some levels of photoperiod, PAR, or [O2] meant we completed 268 growth factor treatment combinations.
+Consistent absence of growth of some strains under some levels of photoperiod, PAR, or [O2] meant we completed 268 growth rate factor treatment combinations with 1 to 3 replicates.

 In situ measurements of Optical Density (OD) 680 nm, a proxy for cell suspension density, cell size dependent scatter and cell chlorophyll content; and OD 720 nm, a proxy for cell suspension density and cell size dependent scatter, were recorded every 5 minutes over least 8 to 14 days, depending on the duration of the lag phase, if any.